mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==

+= 2.0.15 =
+* Added: Update Plugs in bulk action on the Manage Sites page
+* Added: Update Themes bulk action on the Manage Sites page
+* Added: Actions column in the Mange Sites table
+* Added: New documents to the  Documentation page
+* Added: Support for translation for missed strings
+* Added: Invitation for review on WordPress.org messages
+* Added: New links to the Shortcuts widget
+* Added: New checks to the Sever Information page
+* Added: Support for the upcoming extension
+* Fixed: Multiple PHP Warning
+* Fixed: Multiple spelling errors
+* Fixed: Individual site Require backup before upgrade settings bug
+* Updated: Required values on the Server Information page
+* Updated: Layout of the Server Information page
+* Updated: Layout of the Manage Sites table top navigation
+* Updated: Layout of the Install Plugins page (install process screen)
+* Updated: Layout of the Install Themes page (install process screen)
+* Updated: Plugin CSS style
+* Updated: Form fields labels
+* Updated: Layout of the bulk extension installing process screen
+* Updated: Extensions sub-menu (removed the "MainWP" and "Extension" from menu items)
+* Updated: Individual site Require backup before upgrade setting
+* Removed: Unnecessary checks from the Sever Information page

 = 2.0.14 =
 * Added: OpenSSL Notification and the SSL Verify option for Extension site connection